 In order to determine permanent disability for a non-scheduled injury, you must first determine whether you are medically able to return to your usual and customary employment without suffering any wage loss.
 In other words, are you able to perform your regular work?
 If you are able to return to your regular work without incurring any wage loss, then you are probably not entitled to any permanent disability under the Defense Base Act.

-This is a hard concept for some folks to grasp.
-Simply stated, you can have a fairly serious non-scheduled injury and if you are able to return to your usual and customary Defense Base Act work – then you are not entitled to any permanent disability compensation.
+This is a hard concept for some folks to grasp, at first.
+Simply stated, you can have a fairly serious non-scheduled injury and if you are able to return to your usual and customary Defense Base Act work – then you are probably not entitled to any permanent disability compensation.
 Conversely, you can have a not nearly as serious non-scheduled injury that prevents you from returning to usual and customary Defense Base Act work – then you may be entitled to significant lifetime disability benefits.

 In order to grasp this concept you need to understand permanent disability under the DBA for unscheduled injuries is a wage loss concept.
 The Judge will be comparing your pre-injury earnings to your post-injury earnings.
 In other words, you need to compare your Average Weekly Wage (AWW) before your injury to your wage earning capacity after your injury.